SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 }
 ```

 Next, add a new class variable named **listsDropdownDisabled**.
-This variable determines whether the list dropdown should be enabled or not: until the web part retrieves the information about the lists available in the current site, the dropdown should be disabled.
+This variable determines whether the list dropdown is enabled or not.
+Until the web part retrieves the information about the lists available in the current site, the dropdown should be disabled.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {